numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    * - ``size(a,n)``
      - ``a.shape[n-1]``
-     - get the number of elements of the n-th dimension of array a.
+     - get the number of elements of the n-th dimension of array ``a``.
 (Note that MATLAB® uses 1 based indexing while Python uses 0 based indexing, See note :ref:`INDEXING <numpy-for-matlab-users.notes>`)

    * - ``[ 1 2 3; 4 5 6 ]``
      - ``array([[1.,2.,3.], [4.,5.,6.]])``